Wanda-Mgs/docs/extensions/Guide By Functions/Magento 2/Purchase Management.md

 Similar to **Step 2 in Creating a Quotation**, there are 5 ways to prepare product list:

-- - Import products via a CSV file
+-Import products via a CSV file

-- - Prepare product list based on supply need forecast
+-Prepare product list based on supply need forecast

-- - Prepare back order products (Back orders products are ordered by customers but not available in stock now)
+-Prepare back order products (Back orders products are ordered by customers but not available in stock now)

-- - Prepare low stock products
+-Prepare low stock products

-- - Prepare product list manually with **All Supplier Products** button
+-Prepare product list manually with **All Supplier Products** button

 Then, click on **Confirm Purchase Order** at the top right to continue.